nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Nanopore/GL-DPPD-XXXX.md

 # Write decontam results table to file
 write_csv(x = contamdf %>% rownames_to_column("Species"), file = "decontam-kaiju_results.csv")

-# Get the list of contaminats identified by decontam
+# Get the list of contaminants identified by decontam
 contaminants <- contamdf %>%
                 as.data.frame %>%
                 rownames_to_column("Species") %>%